 - If you are currently using the 8.2.x.x drivers or earlier and want to use the Management Agent MSI file to update to the latest version of the drivers, you must use Device Manager to uninstall the 8.2.x.x drivers from your VM before installing these drivers.
-If you do not complete this step, the MSI install process fails. - Ensure that all requested VM restarts are completed as part of the update.
+If you do not complete this step, the MSI install process fails. - We recommend that you snapshot your VM before installing or updating the XenServer VM Tools. - Ensure that all requested VM restarts are completed as part of the update.
 Multiple restarts might be required.
 If all requested restarts are not completed, this update might result in unexpected behavior.